-One can believe this because the "control" has already begun with petrol dollars not used to create work in the poor north African or Middle Fast countries, but to build mosques and cultural centres in Christian countries where there is an Islamic integration, including Rome, centre of Christianity.
+One can believe this because the “control” has already begun with petrol dollars not used to create work in the poor north African or Middle Fast countries, but to build mosques and cultural centres in Christian countries where there is an Islamic integration, including Rome, center of Christianity.
 How can one not see in all this a clear programme of expansion and conquest?

 2. At another Islamic-Christian meeting, organized, as always, by the Christians, one of the Christian delegates publicly asked the Muslims present if they would, at least once, organize a similar meeting.
 The leading Muslim delegate replied textually; “Why should we?
 You have nothing to teach us and we have nothing to learn”.

 Dialogue among the deaf?
 Is is a fact that terminology such as “dialogue”, “justice”, “reciprocity”, or concepts such as “the rights of man”, or “democracy”, have for the Muslims a completely different signification to what they mean for us.
 But I believe that this is accepted and admitted by all.

 3. In a Catholic monastery in Jerusalem, there was – and perhaps still is – an Arab Muslim domestic.
 A kind and honest person, he was well liked by the religious.
 One day with a look of sadness he said to the religious: “Our leaders have got together and have decided that all the “unbelievers” most be assassinated, but you must not be worried, for I shall kill you without making you suffer”.